Corb3nik/Corb3nik.github.io/_posts/asis-2016/2016-05-08-Binary-Cloud.md

 Sending a POST request at `/upload.php?TEST` will try to upload our file in the `TEST/` folder.

-Since we want upload in the `cache/` folder, we need to send our POST request to `/upload.php?cache`.
+Since we want to upload in the `cache/` folder, we need to send our POST request to `/upload.php?cache`.
 The problem here is that `filter_directory` will block us from using the `cache` keyword :

 ``` php